 If you are the victim of a personal injury, there are several things you can do to help yourself.
 First of all, make sure that you seek proper medical attention and that you follow up with the proper authorities and your own insurance company.
 If you believe your injury was caused by the carelessness or intentional act of another, you may want to contact an attorney to discuss this.
 You should call as soon as it is convenient to do so and avoid discussing the matter with strangers and/or insurance representatives who are not from your own insurance company.
 You should be cooperative with the police, your own treating physicians, and your own insurance company.
 Most personal injury cases are covered by a statute of limitations, which means that you only have a certain period of time in which you can file a lawsuit.

 - Amount of Damages

 - Types of Compensatory Damages

 - Intentional Torts

-If you or a loved one is in need of legal assistance, call The Law Offices of William Kenneth C. Dippel, P.C. at 972-866-9900 or contact us online.
-The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
+If you or a loved one is in need of legal assistance, call The Law Offices of William Kenneth C. Dippel, P.C. at 972-866-9900 or contact Mr. Dippel online.
+The initial consultation is free of charge, and if Mr. Dippel agrees to handle your case, the firm will work on a contingency fee basis, which means the firm gets paid for services only if there is a monetary recovery of funds.
 In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.